PurdueAF/purdue-af-conda-envs/README.md

 Two main environments are maintained by Purdue AF admins.
 These environments are also by default available in Jupyter notebooks as kernels.

-### 1. `python3` Environment
+- **`python3` Environment**:
   Default, stable environment meant to serve most Purdue AF use cases.
 Start with this environment and feel free to open a pull request to add any missing packages.

-### 2. `coffea_latest` Environment
+- **`coffea_latest` Environment**:
   The purpose of this environment is to stay in tune with latest developments in the HEP software stack, primarily [Coffea](https://coffea-hep.readthedocs.io/en/latest/)

 ## Adding your own environment